-The BEST exercise for those abs!
-How to do a plank, the most common plank mistakes, and how to perfect your form!
+The plank exercise is the BEST workout for your abs!
+Learn how to do a plank, the most common plank mistakes, and how to perfect your form.

 As much as I love planks, there are a LOT of people out there that need a little bit of help to really perfect them.